samanthag168/samanthag168.github.io/index.md

  ## **Explorable Areas: Arcadia High**
   I created an explorable areas application in order to practice programming and I had fun getting creative and coming up with areas to explore, NPCs, items, etc. My game is titled "Arcadia High" which is a high school simulator type of game and the player has to attend classes and their objective is to deliver a receive to their crush.
   ![ss2.png](https://github.com/samanthag168/samanthag168.github.io/blob/main/ss2.png)
+  I created a large variety of items, such as, food items that the player can buy like a cheese pizza meal, cheeseburger meal, fruit cup, etc. I also created a few locations like "Locker" where the player will obtain most of their required items.
+I added currency to the game so that the player can trade money with the lunchladies to get the food items.
+I included prices for each food item
   ![ss1.png](https://github.com/samanthag168/samanthag168.github.io/blob/main/ss1.png)
 ## **Number Guessing Game**
 A game where a player guesses the number the PC is thinking of, the PC randomly generates a number between 1 and 10.